If you’re new to Magento, read on for tips on getting started with the platform.

 Magento uses an Entity–attribute–value model (EAV), meaning that even if you migrate the database, including your customers, orders, categories and products, you’d still need to write a script in order for everything to sync together.
 There are also many Magento extensions available online that can help with the migration process.

 If you’re migrating from an existing store, you need to have a developer by your side.
 To really know what they’re doing, Magento developers normally specialize in either back-end or front-end, so bear in mind that if someone claims to be an expert in both, they’re probably bluffing.

 Choose Your Hosting

 If you have many products, or if you expect heavy traffic on your site, bear in mind that you would need stronger servers.
-The pricing of hosting for Magento ranges between 3.95 USD per month with siteground and can go up to $114 per month if you want to power multiple stores.
+The pricing of hostings can depend on if you want to power one or multiple stores.

 Build Your Store Theme